Will Trump buy at least part of Greenland?

 1. Executive Verdict

-- Danish and Greenlandic officials consistently reject sovereignty transfer.
+- Danish and Greenlandic officials consistently maintain sovereignty as non-negotiable.

 Who Wins and Why